pupil-labs/pupil-docs/src/invisible/explainers/data-streams.md

 </div>

 ## Gaze
 While recording, the Pupil Invisible Companion device calculates gaze data in real-time.
 The exact framerate of this signal depends on the model of phone you use as Companion device.
-On a OnePlus 6 device, the framerate is around 50 Hz, while on a OnePlus 8 it is around 120 Hz.
+On a OnePlus 8 device it is +120 Hz.
 Other apps running simultaneously on the phone may decrease the framerate.

 After a recording is uploaded to Pupil Cloud, gaze data is automatically re-computed at the full framerate of 200 Hz.